Is it the Flu or an STD? 11 Signs You Need to get Tested Immediately

 So, Is It The Flu or an STD?

 STD symptoms aren’t always obvious.
-What you think might be flu-like symptoms could easily be the symptoms of an underlying STD.
+What you think might be flu-like symptoms could easily be the sign of an underlying STD.
 Don’t allow yourself to fall victim to undercover STD symptoms.
 Keep you and your partner(s) protected and get tested if you think you have an STD.

-Medically Reviewed by on September 24, 2018
+Medically Reviewed by on June 1, 2023

 Secure and Confidential